Low-energy Spin Dynamics of Quantum Spin Liquid Candidate $NaYbSe_{2}$

 Let's turn to the three key parameters describing low-energy spin dynamics, $\lambda$, $\beta$ and $\sigma$.
-They all go up to a plateau below 0.3 K (Fig. 3), indicating the emergence of a stable magnetically disordered QSL ground state.
-Among them, the ZF $\mu^{+}$ spin relaxation rate $\lambda$, which probes local spin fluctuations, is an key indicator of the ground-state magnetism.
-In order to dig deep into it, we have checked the contribution from the CEF ground state.
+They all go up to a plateau below 0.3 K (Fig. 4), indicating the emergence of a stable magnetically disordered QSL ground state.
+Among them, the ZF $\mu^{+}$ spin relaxation rate $\lambda$, which probes local spin fluctuations, is a key indicator of the ground-state magnetism.
+In order to dig into it deeply, we have checked the contribution from the CEF ground state.
 The spin-orbit coupled CEF ground state in \ce{NaYbSe2} is an effective spin-1/2 Kramers doublet protected by time-reversal symmetry.
 The careful determination of the CEF parameters by INS and thermodynamic measurements gives rise to the exact wavefunction of the CEF ground state\cite{Zhang2020}.
 We are able to calculate magnetic susceptibility from 0.01 to 10 K using the CEF ground-state wavefunction\cite{SI}.
-Not surprisingly, the magnetic susceptibility simply follows Curie-Weiss law.
+Not surprisingly, the magnetic susceptibility simply follows the Curie-Weiss law.
 It is possible that the paramagnetic-like susceptibility develops a plateau at very low temperatures, but only when a sufficiently high magnetic field is applied.
 This is not the case for the spin relaxation rate $\lambda$ which feels the uniform internal field without any external field.
 Thus the plateau of $\lambda$ intrinsically comes from finite spin excitations, which evidences a gapless QSL ground state.
-To cross-check the picture, we have further measured ZF AC magnetic susceptibility down to 50 mK (Fig. 3(d)).
+For cross check the picture, we have further measured ZF AC magnetic susceptibility down to 50 mK (Fig. 4(d)).
 Clearly no magnetic transition is observed here and the absence of frequency dependence also rules out the possibility of spin freezing.
-More importantly, the susceptibility also approaches a constant at the lowest temperatures, which well supports ZF $\mu$SR results discussed above.
+More importantly, the susceptibility also approaches a constant at the lowest temperatures, which well supports ZF $\mu$SR results discussed above. {It is important to note that the plateau of AC susceptibility appears at a lower temperature than that of $\mu$SR. One reason is that $\mu$SR measurements probe local magnetism and spin dynamics while AC susceptibility measurements prob the magnetic properties of bulk material.
+In this sense, the AC susceptibility and spin relaxation rate are not completely equivalent.
+The spin system gradually enters a QSL state as temperature decreases.
+When the sign of QSL appears in a local region, it can be caught up by $\mu$SR. AC susceptibility cannot see a stable platform until the system enters a global QSL state.
+The other reason is that the frequency of muon is up to an order of 10$^{8}$ Hz, while the working frequency of AC susceptibility does not exceed an order of 10$^{4}$ Hz.
+It means that muon can observe the platform of spin relaxation rate at a relatively higher temperature, while the platform in the channel of AC susceptibility appears normally at a lower temperature.}